kyegomez/VisionLLaMA/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # Vision LLama
 Implementation of VisionLLaMA from the paper: "VisionLLaMA: A Unified LLaMA Interface for Vision Tasks" in PyTorch and Zeta.
+[PAPER LINK](https://arxiv.org/abs/2403.00522)

 ## install